Max E. Bridges

 Obtaining multiple U.S. and foreign patents for our client, which is an agricultural biotechnology company specializing in the expression, extraction and purification of proteins and other high-value products from plants.
 My current practice is a fun combination of science and the law, and obtaining several patents for this client that brought them a business advantage in their industry was a great success.

-Max Bridges is a member of the Firm’s Natural Resources and Energy Service Team.
-He concentrates his practice in the areas of state and federal environmental laws involving air, water, waste, and endangered species.
+Max is also an Environmental Attorney and member of the Firm’s Natural Resources and Energy Service Team.
+He concentrates his practice in the areas of state and federal environmental laws involving air, water, and waste.

 - Mr. Bridges has experience counseling clients on environmental laws, evaluating environmental due diligence investigations, especially Phase I Environmental Site Assessments and Phase II Subsurface Investigations, to manage environmental liability during transactions.
 Additionally, he has handled numerous remediation projects and cost recovery claims governed by CERCLA, RCRA, and state counterpart programs; obtained many Brownfield Exemptions for clients through Kentucky’s Brownfield Program; negotiated and obtained environmental covenants for clients; and assisted clients during enforcement and permit issues with a variety of state and federal agencies including Kentucky, Tennessee, Indiana, Illinois, and US EPA.

 - Mr. Bridges also represents individuals and corporations in evaluating the patentability of inventions, prosecuting patent applications, and enforcing patent rights.
-His practice also includes counseling clients in patent litigation, reviewing IP contracts, and representing clients in matters before the Patent Trial and Appeal Board.
+His practice also includes counseling clients in patent litigation, providing legal opinions concerning freedom to operate, reviewing IP contracts, and representing clients in matters before the Patent Trial and Appeal Board.
+Max’s scientific background in agricultural biotechnology contributes to his IP practice.

 - Obtained multiple US and foreign patents for our client which is an agricultural biotechnology company specializing in the expression, extraction and purification of proteins and other high value products from plants.

-- Obtained multiple patents for clients in a broad range of fields including software, renewable energy, the electrical utility industry, medical devices, agricultural packaging products, mechanical devices, shipping containers, devices for mine safety, and others.
+- Obtained a number of utility and design patents for clients in a broad range of fields including software, renewable energy, the electrical utility industry, medical devices, agricultural packaging products, mechanical devices, shipping containers, devices for mine safety, and others.

 - Defended our client in a patent infringement lawsuit related to cotton bale wrapping machines and methods.